rcallaby/CSharp-Interview-Questions/LINQ/Introduction.md

 In conclusion, LINQ is a powerful technology in C# that allows developers to query and manipulate data from different data sources using a unified syntax.
 By learning LINQ, you can improve your efficiency, flexibility, and clarity when working with data in C#.
 Additionally, since LINQ is widely used in C# development, it is a valuable skill to have for technical interviews.

 ### Table of Contents
++ Q1.
+What is LINQ and how does it work in C#?
++ Q2.
+Can you explain the difference between a query expression and a method chain in LINQ?
++ Q3.
+Can you give an example of using LINQ to filter data in a collection?
++ Q4.
+How can LINQ be used to perform grouping and aggregation operations on data?
++ Q5.
+Can you explain the SOLID design principles and how they relate to writing maintainable code?
++ Q6.
+How does the Single Responsibility Principle (SRP) apply to LINQ code?
++ Q7.
+Can you demonstrate the use of LINQ to implement the Open-Closed Principle (OCP)?
++ Q8.
+How does the Liskov Substitution Principle (LSP) apply to LINQ code?
++ Q9.
+Can you give an example of using LINQ to implement the Interface Segregation Principle (ISP)?
++ Q10.
+Can you explain the Dependency Inversion Principle (DIP) and how it relates to LINQ code?